railsuser2014/openobject-doc-book-en/2/2_5_CRM/2_5_CRM_profiling.rst

 The products offered by OpenERP at these exhibitions are:

-* training on OpenERP – for independent people or small companies,
+* Training on OpenERP – for independent people or small companies,

-* partner contract – for IT companies that intend to offer an OpenERP service,
+* Partner Contract – for IT companies that intend to offer an OpenERP service,

 * OpenERP as SaaS – for small companies,